Simulation-Software-Engineering/Lecture-Material/04_documentation/code_documentation_tools_slides.md

 ## Learning Goals

-- You know about common ways to generate code documentation.
+- You know about common ways to generate code documentation from markup languages.
-- You know tools for Python and C++.
+- You know tools for Python (Sphinx) and C++ (Doxygen).
-- You know common website generators for documentation.
+- You know common website generators for documentation (MkDocs and Sphinx).
-- You know how to publish your homepage.
+- You know how to publish your homepage (Read the Docs and GitHub Pages).

 ---